robipozzi/windfire-raspberry/README.md

 ### Docker installation automation task
 To automate Docker installation on Raspberry Pi boxes using Ansible: follow instructions at https://www.rs-online.com/designspark/raspberry-pi-4-personal-datacentre-part-1-ansible-docker-and-nextcloud.

-General instructions on how to install Docker on Raspberry Pi boxes are available at https://phoenixnap.com/kb/docker-on-raspberry-pi.
+General instructions on how to install and uninstall Docker on Raspberry Pi boxes are available at https://phoenixnap.com/kb/docker-on-raspberry-pi.

 ## References
 I wrote a more extensive article on how to use Ansible to automate various installation, configuration and application deployment tasks on Raspberry Pi, you can read it at the link here *https://bit.ly/3b13V9h*.